HumeAI/hume-api-examples/evi-typescript-example/README.md

 This implementation of Hume's Empathic User Interface (EVI) is minimal, using default configurations for the interface and a basic UI to authenticate, connect to, and disconnect from the interface.

-1. Click the `Authenticate` button to fetch your access token.
-This step is neccessary to establish an authenticated connection with the interface.
-2. Click the `Start` button to establish an authenticated connection and to begin capturing audio.
+1. Click the `Start` button to establish an authenticated connection and to begin capturing audio.
-3. Upon clicking start, you will be prompted for permissions to use your microphone.
+2. Upon clicking `Start`, you will be prompted for permissions to use your microphone.
 Grant the permission to the application to continue.
-4. Once permission is granted, you can begin speaking with the interface.
+3. Once permission is granted, you can begin speaking with the interface.
 The transcript of the conversation will be displayed on the webpage in realtime.
-5. Click `Disconnect` when finished speaking with the interface to stop audio capture and to disconnect the Web Socket.
+4. Click `Stop` when finished speaking with the interface to stop audio capture and to disconnect the Web Socket.